chazer118/usenet-datamining/README.md

 **mbox-to-csv.py** takes a MBOX file as an input, reads the email address, date and content of each message and outputs it to a .csv file (handy for data analysis!)

+**csv-to-json.py** quick way to convert csv data to .json format. not great for my application but this does work

+**csv-to-json2.py** THIS script does what I need it to do.
+Converts .csv data to .json format and gets Max's dict function to accept the data. nerds i dont even know if json is the best way to store and retrieve this data, but i'm down a rabbit hole and this works best for me.